AgoraIO/Agora-RESTful-Service/cloud-recording/README.md

 ## Acquire the resource ID

-After you set up the environment in Postman and get your live stream running, call the `acquire` method to get your resource ID.
+After you set up the environment in Postman and get your live stream running, call `acquire` to get your resource ID.
 To do so, double-click **acquire** to open the request in a new tab, and click **Send** to send the request.
 You can find the response of the request in the **Response** section.

 ![img](./pics/acquire_response.png)

-## Start and stop recording
+## Start and stop a recording

-Now that you have your resource ID, you can call the `start` method to begin recording and the `stop` method to end recording.
+Now that you have your resource ID, you can call `start` to begin a recording and the `stop` method to end it.

-> The resource ID is valid for five minutes, so you need to start recording with this resource ID within five minutes.
+> The resource ID is valid for five minutes, so you need to start a recording with this resource ID within five minutes.

-You can also call the `query` and the `updateLayout` methods during a recording session.
-The `query` method allows you to know the status of the recording, and the `updateLayout` method allows you to change the layout configuration of the recording in composite recording mode.
+You can also call `query` and `updateLayout` in a recording session:

+- The `query` method enables you to get the status of the recording.
+- The `updateLayout` method enables you to change the layout configuration of the recording in composite recording mode.

 ## Play recorded files online

 If the media streams are successfully recorded, you can find recorded files in the specified third-party cloud storage and play them online.
-Refer to [Play Recorded Files Online](https://docs.agora.io/en/cloud-recording/cloud_recording_onlineplay?platform=All%20Platforms) for more information.
+See [Play Recorded Files Online](https://docs.agora.io/en/cloud-recording/cloud_recording_onlineplay?platform=All%20Platforms) for more information.